socallinuxexpo/scale-network/switch-configuration/config/scripts/README.md

 ## Scripts

+- Needed updates:
+  -- Write introductory text
+  -- Add documentation for ../../Makefile
+  -- Add documentation for switch_config_loader
+  -- Add documentation for Loader.pm
+  -- Review documentation of other scripts and update as needed

 - build_switch_configs.pl
   -- This should be the first script you run in the tool chain.
 It will create the output directory if it doesn't exist.
 It will clean it out if it does.
 Then it will generate all of the switch configuration files.
 It will also produce the EPS files that can be combined/printed to produce human-readable port references for the tops of the switches.
 If you give it any arguments, it will treat those as switch names and generate only those files.